-The performance-based fees payable are 10% of the Excess Return above the Hurdle Rate (assuming we have beaten the high water mark), plus GST, subject to any caps as above.
+The performance-based fees payable are 10% of the Excess Return above the Hurdle Rate (assuming we have beaten the high water mark) plus GST.

 High water mark

 A high water mark is used in the calculation of the performance-based fee to ensure that we are only rewarded for investment performance once.
 This is generally the highest unit price on which any previous performance-based fee was paid.
 Performance-based fees are payable only if the fund's performance exceeds the high water mark.
 This means that we don't get rewarded for making up any investment loss the fund incurs.